To request new delivery services, please complete this form »

-- You may request any of our materials through Home Delivery.
+- You may request any materials currently available in the SWAN catalog and the interlibrary loan system through Home Delivery.

 Are there any related fees?

-- Customers do not receive late fees for overdue materials.
+- Oak Park cardholders do not receive late fees for overdue materials.

-- Replacement fees are charged for lost items.
+- Replacement fees are charged for lost or damaged items.

 ‘I couldn’t exist without library books’